-Sharing gallery space alongside Archibald Thorburn is an enormous honour, contemporary bird artist Jim Starr tells Janet Menzies
+To share gallery space with the iconic Archibald Thorburn is an honour, says contemporary bird artist Jim Starr to Janet Menzies

 Few of us have actually seen a polar bear, a condor or even a golden eagle for that matter.
 But thanks to the efforts of Sir David Attenborough and the BBC Natural History Unit, we feel as if we have.
 Imagine a time when there weren’t even photographs to feed our curiosity about a world of unseen wildlife.
 Archibald Thorburn (1860-1935) was the first wildlife artist to have his work reproduced photographically and, today, there are more prints of Thorburn paintings in circulation than those of any other painter in the genre.
 Even quite keen wildlife fans are more likely to have seen a Thorburn black grouse than a real black grouse.